 Good for you!
-Excitement and possibilities are definitely two of my favorite parts to being an entrepreneur.
-Whether you’re opening a new boutique in your town or starting an internet business – you know deep down that you’re on to something that will change your life.
+Whether you’re opening a new boutique in your town or starting an internet business – you know deep down that you’re on to something that’ll change your life.

 But hold your horses!

-Before you start plugging away and building the product (or service) for the next 9 months, let me share with you something my friend Eric T. Wagner said,
+Before you start plugging away and building the product (or service) for the next 9 months, let’s consider this quote from Eric T. Wagner,

 This process doesn’t have to be incredibly overwhelming or confusing.
 And you sure as heck don’t have to spend thousands of dollars on weird market reports.
-I’ll give you some great examples of entrepreneurs in action and you can form your own strategy for validating your business idea from them.
+We’ll provide great examples of entrepreneurs in action and you can form your own strategy for validating your startup idea.
+Let’s dive in!

 Most great business ideas start with a problem.

-Is there something out there that someone feels like they’re having a hard time and need help with?
-That generally tends to be the focus of most product or service creations.
-And it makes sense we start there first because the entire product or service that you’re building should add tremendous value to the person with the problem in the first place.
+And it makes sense we start there first because the entire product or service that you’re building should add tremendous value to the person with the problem in the first place – your customer.

-Why do you think people pay $345.00 for a Hermes t-shirt?
-It isn’t a simple cotton t-shirt, it’s a sign of their status or the image they want to project – rich, privileged and successful.
+Why do you think people pay $345.00 for an ultra-special t-shirt?
+Probably because it’s a sign of their status or the image they want to project – rich, privileged and successful.

 Since we’re making assumptions of what we think people will want, we need to actually go into the marketplace and test it.
-It’s extremely important to know who’s literally going to pull out their purse (or wallet) and pay you.
+It’s extremely important to know who’s going to pull out their purse (or wallet) and pay.

-Problem: New business owners need help, guidance, and the right information.
-But they don’t have a lot of time to spend researching or taking lengthy, expensive classes.
+Our Problem: For Startup Savant, we target new business owners who need help, guidance, and the right information.
+But, they don’t have a lot of time to spend researching or taking lengthy, expensive classes.

-Solution: Provide business owners with fast, effective and affordable business education – Startup Savant!
+Our Solution: Provide business owners with fast, effective and affordable business education.

 Ask yourself which of these 6 buying habits are most relevant to your business idea.
 Once you have a buying motive in mind, you’ll be able to position your product or service around that motive.